tomaszkacmajor/CarND-LaneLines-P1/README.md

 <img src="./output_images/solidYellowCurve2_7_origWithHoughLinesFiltered.jpg" height="160">
 <img src="./output_images/challengeSnap3_7_origWithHoughLinesFiltered.jpg" height="160">
 </br>
+---
 ###Averaging line segments

 All found Hough lines should be right now averaged/extrapolated to produce only two lines representing lanes.
 The first task is to divide lines into 2 groups (left and right - deduced from the slope sign).
-Then, one can use best fit for the points representing line segments or take an average from these lines.
+Then, one can use best linear fit for the points representing line segments or take an average from these lines.
 I decided to apply weighted average to calculate resulting slopes and intercepts.
 Here, lenghts of line segments serve as weights.
 The longer segment is, the more influence it has for the results.
 In addition, to amplify the importance of the segment length, the weight is calculated as square of this parameter.

 ```python
 for line in houghLines: